 Cleanly maintaining contact data and roles helps sales leaders understand who’s in the decision committee and helps reps personalize their messages.
 This also helps personalization when using an automated lead engagement tool.

 Introhive reports that CRM users spend 5.5 hours each week on logging their activities and updating contacts, costing companies $13,200 each year per user.

 Managers can only understand the status of a lead, opportunity or customer if reps input, log and update their CRM tasks.
-But these tasks take up too much of a sales rep’s time (that is, if your sales rep is even taking the time for data entry).
-To optimize this process, look to automation.
+But these tasks take up too much of a sales rep’s time (that is if your sales rep is even taking the time for data entry).
+To optimize this process, look at automation.

 Find easy-to-use tools that can automatically track activity data for your sales reps like CRM automation tools or a power dialer, so they don’t have to input all of this information manually.

 Automation helps sales teams get higher quality data, takes away sales tasks that reps hate performing and helps them spend more time working with their customers.

 Once you have automation tools in place, you can find patterns in sales rep activities.
 Ask yourself: Which email templates worked best?
 Which sales pitches?
 How many follow-up calls did successful reps make?
 How many emails did they send?
 Which sequence works best?